-Veihmeyer champions KPMG’s nationally-recognized high-performance culture, which places a strong emphasis on diversity and inclusion as among the foundation of being a great place to work and build a career.
-He is a member of the board of Catalyst, whose mission is to expand opportunities for women and business.
-In 2011 he received the CEO Leadership Award from Diversity Best Practices for his commitment to diversity.
-And along with his wife Beth, he is a driving force behind KPMG’s commitment to education and stewardship within its local communities, through the firm’s “Family for Literacy” program which, since 2007, has provided over two million books to low-income children.
+Veihmeyer champions KPMG’s nationally-recognized high performance culture, with a strong emphasis on diversity and inclusion as a foundation for being a great place to work and build a career.
+He is a member of the board of Catalyst, whose mission is to expand opportunities for women in business, and in 2011 he received the CEO Leadership Award from Diversity Best Practices for his commitment to diversity.

 Veihmeyer previously served as a member of Chairman Christopher Cox’s SEC Advisory Committee on Smaller Public Companies; Saint Mary’s College Board of Trustees; Board Chairman of the Cultural Alliance of Washington DC; Executive Committee of the boards of the Federal City Council and Greater Washington Board of Trade.